build-on-aws/content/tutorials/ec2-mac/01-start-an-ec2-mac-instance/index.md

 date: 2023-06-15
 ---

-When developing applications for Apple systems (iPhone, iPad, Watch, TV, or Vision Pro), you are require to use a macOS machine at some point of your development workflow.
+When developing applications for Apple systems (iPhone, iPad, Watch, TV, or Vision Pro), you are required to use a macOS machine at some point of your development workflow.
 Either to provide remote developers or temporary contractors a managed and secured desktop machine, or to automate your build, test, sign, and release pipelines (also known as continuous integration and continuous deployment or CI/CD ).
 [You can get a high level overview of a macOS-based CI/CD system by reading my first article from this series](/posts/cicd-for-ios-app).

 Getting access to a macOS-based machine might take time because of additional procurement, installation, and configuration processes.
 To make it easier, you can choose to start a macOS-based machine on [Amazon EC2](https://aws.amazon.com/ec2/getting-started/).

 This series of tutorials takes you through the typical tasks required to start, connect, or configure macOS-based machines in the AWS cloud.
-Each tutorial is independent from each other, you don't have to follow them all in sequence.
+Each tutorial is independent, you don't have to follow them all in sequence.
 Just pick and read the ones that cover the tasks you want to do.

 For this series of tutorial, we assume you're somewhat familiar with Amazon EC2.
 You can quickly jump in by reading [this short tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
 We will rather focus on the aspects that are specific to Mac on EC2.

-This is a 11 part article about EC2 Mac instances and advanced CLI usage on macOS, including command-line build, test, sign, archive and deploy.
+This is part 2 in an eleven article series about EC2 Mac instances and advanced CLI usage on macOS, including command-line build, test, sign, archive and deploy.

 - This is the first part, where you will learn how to allocate a Mac mini host and start it.